nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Provider systems:

 - SHALL return a `200` **OK** HTTP status code on successful retrieval of a "free" schedule and slot details.
-- SHALL include the free `Slot` details for the organisation which have a `freeBusyType` status of "free" and fall within the requested date range.
+- SHALL include the free `Slot` details for the organisation which have a `freeBusyType` status of "free" and fall fully within the requested date range.
+I.e. free slots which start before timePeriod.start and free slots which end after timePeriod.end SHALL NOT be returned.
 - SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
 - SHALL include the `Schedule`, `Slot`, `Organization` and `Location` details for the retrieved schedule(s) in a searchset `Bundle`. `Practitioner` is required in the searchset `Bundle` only if available.